 Transmission of Information

-1. The Parties shall ensure that in the case of an accident occurring during the transboundary movement of hazardous wastes or their disposal which is likely to present risks to human health and the environment in other States and Parties, those States and Parties and the Secretariat are immediately informed.
+1. The Parties shall ensure that in the case of an accident occurring during the transboundary movement of hazardous wastes or other wastes and their disposal which are likely to present risks to human health and the environment in other States and Parties, those States and Parties and the Secretariat are immediately informed.

 2. The Parties shall inform one another, through the Secretariat, of: